PelionIoT/nanostack-border-router/README.md

 ### Installing dependencies

-In this step you install all the dependencies for your application.
-You can do that in two ways.
-Installation through yotta:
+To install all dependencies for your application with yotta:
 ```
 #for example if mbed-drivers is the name of your dependency
 $ yotta install mbed-drivers
 ```

-Or you can manually add dependency in your `module.json` file.
-Generally, what you need for a ARM mbed Border Router can be listed as:
+Alternatively, you can manually add a dependency in your `module.json` file.
+For ARM mbed Border Router you need the following:

-- Nanostack Border Router Module (this repo)
+- Nanostack Border Router module (this repository).
-- Any backhaul drivers (Ethernet/SLIP/WLAN etc.)
+- The backhaul drivers (Ethernet/SLIP/WLAN).
-- IEEE 802.15.4 RF Module Drivers (6LoWPAN end)
+- IEEE 802.15.4 RF module drivers (6LoWPAN end).
-- Networking stack (ARM mbed IPv6/6LowPAN stack aka.
-Nanostack)
+- Networking stack (ARM mbed IPv6/6LowPAN stack, Nanostack).

-As an example, `module.json` file for [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router) is shown here.
+An example of the `module.json` file for [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router):

 ```
 {